R1nesh/SpoilSense/README.md

 ## 💡 Potential Future Improvements

-- Retrain the model with a larger set of photos for more accuracy
+- Retrain the model with a larger set of photoes for more accuracy (more unannotated photoes in validation)
+- Potentially lower the confidence threshold for less background misses
 - Add more fruit/vegetable categories
 - Integrate temperature/humidity sensors for multi-modal spoilage detection
 - Build a mobile app version